paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 ## What you will learn

-In this section you will use CloudFormation to deploy a Custom Resource representing a Certificate Request (CR) in TLSPC.
+In this section you will use CloudFormation to deploy a Custom Resource representing a [Certificate Request](https://en.wikipedia.org/wiki/Certificate_signing_request) (CR) in TLSPC.
-Each CR in TLSPC is tied to an Application, such as the one you created previously.
+For the purpose of tracking and policy enforcement, each CR is associated to a Zone (defined in the previous exercise).
 Upon successful issuance, each CR will be paired with exactly one Certificate in TLSPC.
 All Key Material (i.e. Certificates and Private Keys) generated via TLSPC will be pulled into your AWS Account and persisted to an S3 Bucket.

 Timely Certificate renewal prevents outages.
-In TLSPC, this is achieved by cloning and resubmitting the latest CR.
+In TLSPC, [Certificate renewals](https://docs.venafi.cloud/vaas/certificates/renewing-a-certificate/) are typically achieved by cloning and resubmitting the most recent successful CR.
-Over time, this sequence of CRs builds to create an audit trail for your Certificates.
+Over time, this sequence of CRs and Certificates builds to create a useful audit trail.
-In this exercise, you will employ the use of the Amazon EventBridge Scheduler to automate this process, ensuring that Certificate renewals always take place before the current latest Certificate expires.
+In this exercise, you will employ the use of the [Amazon EventBridge Scheduler](https://docs.aws.amazon.com/eventbridge/latest/userguide/scheduler.html) to automate the renewal process, ensuring that Certificate renewals always take place before the current latest Certificate expires.

 ## TLSPCApplication Templates and Functions